PFC Bergdahl Is No 'Hero'

 Of course, Feinstein and the rest of the Democrat pack are seeking political asylum from the political fallout from Obama’s profoundly dangerous folly.
 They know that any terrorist act even loosely linked to the Taliban Five, or any American kidnapped for a Gitmo ransom, will be hung around Obama’s neck, and by extension, all his Demo congressional supporters.
 This extension is irrevocable because Obama will make no apology for this “deal” — delusional case studies of Narcissistic Personality Disorder, are certain that they are the final arbiter of all wisdom, and don’t apologize.

 So, what did we get in return for the Taliban Five?
 That would be my third objection.

 Bowe Bergdahl, son of Idaho “flower children” Bob and Jani Bergdahl, was a pampered kid, whose major achievements were obtaining his GED and excelling at the Sun Valley Ballet School.
-He strongly identified with the exploits of Bear Grylls, a former British Special Forces operator and the star of the television series Man vs. Wild.
-Bergdahl had a Walter Mitty sense of reality, even attempting to join the French Foreign Legion – but was rejected.
+He admired the exploits of Bear Grylls, a former British Special Forces operator and the star of the television series Man vs. Wild.
+Bergdahl had a Walter Mitty sense of reality, even attempting to join the French Foreign Legion — but was rejected.
 For reasons clearly not associated with a “patriotic love of country,” Bergdahl joined the Army.